I didn't get here the way most people do...

 Following your heart isn't about giving things up or diminishing your life, it's about expanding it.
 To follow one's heart is like accepting God's plan for your life (instead of your own), and His plans always seem to be so much bigger and better than ours.

 So, I am extremely happy that this little "leap of faith" has brought me so many unexpected and wonderful things.
 Like a book with my very own name on the cover.
 And readers like you.
-Who I can share special moments and ideas with from time to time, whenever you
+Who I can share special moments and ideas with from time to time, whenever you feel like visiting.

 I hope you will come back often.